ExcaliburZero/ExcaliburZero.github.io/_posts/2016-07-19-pixelated-avatar-gernerator.markdown

 [^github-pattern]: I only really looked at the GitHub avatar pattern in this detail after I had designed the pattern generation algorithm I would use.
 Before then I had only really taken note that the avatars were symmetrical on the y-axis.
 If figured that by not analyzing the patterns too much, I would be able to be more creative in the design of the pattern generation algorithm I would create.

-[^8-pattern]: I decided to use an 8x8px pattern because it would provide sufficeient detail, while also being a power of two.
+[^8-pattern]: I decided to use an 8x8px pattern because it would provide sufficient detail, while also being a power of two.
 Before doing the algorithm design, I tried manually creating some patterns using GIMP, and I found that using 8x8px patterns would work well.

 [^md5-coincidence]: The fact that the two both happened to be in amounts of 32 was actually entirely by coincidence.
 I kind of just lucked out there.